Three radii associated to Schur functions on the polydisk: Improvements to Dixon's bounds: Theorem

 where $G_{\C} \in [1.33807, 1.40491]$ is the complex Grothendieck constant (see \cite{grot}).
 Using modern (and not so modern) improvements to the various lemmas contained in \cite{dixon} we can improve the bound.

 The two main improvements that can be introduced to the proof are better Bohnenblust-Hille bounds for multilinear forms and polarization constants.
 We also hope that our exposition will be of some use to the literature as \cite{dixon} and the related paper \cite{davie} freely and implicitly use dual versions of inequalities that are more easily stated in their original forms.
+A good general reference for what follows is \cite{Defantbook} (especially Section 6.4 and Chapter 16).

 First, the Bohnenblust-Hille inequality \cite{BH} states there is a (smallest) constant $B_{m}$ such that for any $d$ and any $m$-multilinear form $L: \C^d\times \cdots \C^d \to \C$

 where

 and $e(i)$ represents a standard basis vector for $\C^d$---these were earlier denoted by $e_i$ but in the interest of reducing subscripts we use this notation here.
 There is a long and interesting history of the Bohnenblust-Hille inequality and improvements on estimates for $B_m$ for which we refer to \cite{defant}, \cite{bayart}.
 For our purposes we shall quote the best result we know of.
 We caution that the paper \cite{bayart} uses a more general notation $B^{mult}_{\C,m}$ for $B_m$ since they are interested in a variety of related constants.